tsigemariamzewdu/Task-Management-REST-API-using-Go-and-Gin-Framework_mongo/docs/api_documentation.md

 ## 📎 Status Enum

-The `Status` field must be one of the following values:
+The `status` field must be one of the following values:

 * `not-started`
 * `in-progress`
 * `completed`

----